cariberg/plantifull/_posts/2024-02-03-green-curry-lentil-soup.md

     - gluten-free
 ---

 We're still cruising through soup season and recently added this recipe to our rotation (in fact, we made it twice in one week!)
-This soup, adapted from [Bon Appetit](https://www.bonappetit.com/recipe/green-curry-lentil-soup), is a nice change of pace from our other lentil soup recipes which tend to be tomato-ey.
+This soup, adapted from [Bon Appetit](https://www.bonappetit.com/recipe/green-curry-lentil-soup), is a nice change of pace from our other lentil soup recipes which tend to be tomato-ey and, let's be honest, a little earthy.
 The rich coconut-milky broth and bright flavors from the curry paste make a really nice base for the lentils and sweet potatoes.

 <h3> Ingredients </h3>